tfeb/tfeb-lisp-tools/README.md

 This typically works reasonably well: if you use module names which are symbols, are searching a physical pathname, are using a case-sensitive filesystem and prefer lowercase filenames, then it will find a lowercase filename on the second try.

 ### The search algorithm
-The search process starts by splitting up a domain-structured module name into a list of strings, which it will then variously use as directory and name components for the search:
+The search process starts by splitting up a domain-structured module name into a list of strings (the set of characters which separate components can be controlled: see below), which it will then variously use as directory and name components for the search:

 - `"org.tfeb.hax"` is turned into `("org" "tfeb" "hax")`;
 - `:org.tfeb.hax` is turned into `("ORG" "TFEB" "HAX")` assuming standard reader settings.